小波道場 (KONAMI DOJO)

 Konami Dojo is the Sunday slot provided by Brighton Kendo Club and we emphasise on beginners’ program for adults and children to establish sound foundation of kendo.

 To comply with BKA requirements, we have Equal Opportunity, Child Protection and Health & Safety policies in place.
-Our instructors are BKA qualified coaches with DBS clearance and significant kendo experience.
+Our instructors are BKA qualified coaches with significant kendo experience.

 We are passionate about kendo and hoping to share the joy of it with everyone, from total beginners to seasoned practitioners, at Konami Dojo.

 To provide kendo instruction to the general public.
 Anybody of age 6 years and above, with no upper limit, is welcome to join us.
 The primary objective of the dojo is the focus on introducing beginners into kendo through beginner courses and regular training of the fundamental elements of kendo.
 Our instruction is methodological and comparable to a typical family friendly dojo in Japan.
 In fact we maintain close contact to some dojos in Japan and follow a well-defined training structure.